AvinashKumar3000/react-mini-project/MERN-stack-notes/front-end/PART-03-js/js-notes-part-01.md

 - java vs js : no similarities
 - js - created only to run in browser
-- node js - is a software used to run JS in os.
+- node js - is a software used to run JS in operating system.
 - js is scripting language
 - vanilla js : writing code using pure js.
 - js is a `synchronous` `single threaded language`